We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The Cost of Living Index allows agencies to calculate the various costs of living in different places.
 It focuses on costs in major cities and metropolitan areas.
 That way, people like college graduates or someone looking to enter the workforce can use it as a baseline to weigh their employment alternatives to determine if they can afford to live there.

-Many calculators are available for you to calculate your cost of living comparisons.
+Many calculators are available for you to calculate your comparisons.
 Using the Cost of Living Index, you can use a simple formula or use an online cost-of-living calculator to calculate if you would need an income increase to live in the new area.
 Again, it’s a wise idea to do this if you are considering moving to a new location.

 Understanding Cost of Living Benefits You